 Currently, about two thirds of nuclear power reactors have been in operation for over 30 years, highlighting the need for significant new nuclear capacity to offset retirements in the long term.
-Uncertainty remains regarding the replacement of the large number of reactors scheduled to be retired by about 2030 and beyond, particularly in Northern America.
-However, ageing management programmes and long term operation are being implemented for an increasing number of reactors.
-Additionally, new policy measures are being implemented to support the competitiveness of existing reactors in liberalized electricity markets.
+There have been positive developments in several regions and countries with large nuclear fleets.
+Ageing management programmes and long term operation are being implemented for an increasing number of reactors.
+However, uncertainty remains regarding the extended operation of a large number of reactors scheduled to be retired in the coming decades.

 It is important to consider the changes in nuclear electrical generating capacity in each region within the context of region specific factors.
 In recent years, construction cost overruns and delays for first of a kind projects have led to high project risk perception in the Americas and Europe, hampering investment decisions for new projects.
 In some regions nuclear power plants have been built on time and on budget.
-The expert group assumed that the aforementioned challenges may continue to affect some nuclear development plans.
+The expert group assumed that the aforementioned challenges may continue to affect some nuclear development plans, especially in the low case.

 The current pace of nuclear power development shows that urgent actions are needed to maintain the existing role of nuclear power in the energy mix.
-The involvement of a broad range of actors including policy makers, the nuclear industry and international organizations, along with active engagement with the public, is necessary.
+The involvement of a broad range of actors including policy makers, the nuclear industry, the financing community and international organizations, along with active engagement with the public, is necessary.

-The underlying fundamentals of population and electricity consumption growth, as well as concerns about climate change and air quality concerns, the security of energy supply and the price volatility of other fuels, point to nuclear energy continuously playing an essential role in the energy mix in the longer run, provided concerted actions are taken.
+The underlying fundamentals of population and electricity consumption growth, as well as climate change and air quality concerns, the security of energy supply and the price volatility of other fuels, point to nuclear energy continuously playing an essential role in the energy mix in the longer run, provided concerted actions are taken.

-&lt;sup>2 The projections do not explicitly take into account all the potential technologies (small and advanced reactors) and potential uses of nuclear power (e.g. heat, hydrogen, water desalination) under climate change constraints.
+1 The projections do not explicitly take into account all the potential technologies (i.e. small and advanced reactors) and potential uses of nuclear power (e.g. heat, hydrogen, water desalination) under climate change constraints.